Arachni/rack-arachni-vectorfeed/README.md

 and exports them in a suitable format for use with [Arachni](http://arachni-scanner.com)'s [VectorFeed](https://github.com/Zapotek/arachni/blob/experimental/plugins/vector_feed.rb) plug-in in order to perform extremely focused audits or unit-tests.

+Or, if you want to go the other way, you can use that data to further the audit/scan coverage instead of restricting it.

 ## Installation

 ### Gemfile